Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 In this lab, you learn about backup and recovery of Azure virtual machines.
 You learn to create a Recovery Service vault and a backup policy for Azure virtual machines.
 You learn about disaster recovery with Azure Site Recovery.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the regions, but the steps are written using **Canada Central** and **East US**.
+You may change the regions, but the steps are written using **East US** and **Canada Central**.

 ## Estimated timing: 50 minutes